For Mural / Street Art & Illustration Work

 Then when the project is underway with further consultation is done, some directional concept sketches/colours will be presented and the review process will begin.

 3. Execution of Work

-After this stage and depending upon the work, being an illustration or mural it will then go into final production mode.
+After this stage and depending upon the work, being an illustration or mural it will then go into final production.

-Throughout the whole process, there will always be open communication to how the process is going.
+Throughout the whole process, there will always be open communication about how the process is going.